Jiangtang/SAS_ListProcessing/README.md

 * %reverse:  Reverse a macro variable's value (use %sysfunc(reverse) since v6.12)

+* %MLSORT2: sort a macro list
-* %MLSORT: sort a macro list
+* %MLSORT3: sort a macro list
+* %sorted: sort
+* %order: sort

 * %for: for each operation